lucavallin/gnaro/README.md

 ## TODO

 - Ensure logging and comments are consistent, exhaustive and useful
-- Address TODOs in the code and linting errors (can any be re-enabled?)
+- Address linting errors (can any be re-enabled?)
 - Reduce dependencies between modules and with the main executable
 - Handle exits in the main executable